Clinical Validation

 All scoring parameters trace to one or more of these evidence categories.

-DSM-5 Diagnostic criteria alignment (via HiTOP dimensional model)
+DSM-5 Criteria alignment (via HiTOP dimensional model)

 CGI-S Severity thresholds (Clinical Global Impressions Scale)